Now with a £300 annual dining credit: A review of The Platinum Card from American Express UK

 This card is a charge card, rather than a credit card, so it has no spending limit or APR, but you must pay off the balance in full each month.

-First, the bad news: The annual fee of £575 is the highest of any publicly advertised American Express card in the UK.
-This fee isn’t waived in the first or any subsequent years.
+Unfortunately, the annual fee of £575 is the highest of any publicly advertised personal American Express card in the U.K. This fee isn’t waived in the first or any subsequent years.
 But, there are plenty of benefits to help offset this hefty fee.

-If you currently hold an American Express card there are new restrictions on eligibility for welcome bonuses, but this card does fall into one of the exceptions of the new rules.
+If you currently hold an American Express card there are restrictions on eligibility for welcome bonuses, but this card does fall into one of the exceptions of the rules.

 Considering how expensive this card is, the earning rate is disappointing.
 You’ll only get 1 Membership Reward point per £1 spent.
-There is one bonus spend category in that you’ll earn 2 Membership Rewards points for each £1 spent with American Express Travel Online.
+There is one bonus spend category in that you’ll earn 2 Membership Rewards points for each £1 spent with American Express Travel Online but no other bonus categories for a card with such a high annual fee.

 While you’ll still receive 1 Membership Reward point per £1 (equivalent) spent in foreign currencies, you’ll also be hit with a 2.99% foreign transaction fee.
 The amount you’ll pay in the non-Sterling transaction fee is about double the value of the Membership Rewards points you’d be receiving.
-Because of the unfortunate foreign transaction fee associated with this card — and most other American Express UK cards — you won’t want to use this card abroad solely for the points-earning benefit.
+Because of the unfortunate foreign transaction fee associated with this card — and most other American Express U.K. cards — you may not want to use this card abroad solely for the points-earning benefit.

 It’s frustrating that a card with such a high annual fee and comparatively low earn rate for normal purchases still imposes foreign transaction fees.
 If Amex were to improve anything about this card, it should look at either — or both — the dismal point-earning structure or the fact that it still charges an unnecessary foreign transaction fee.
 For a card that offers supreme travel benefits, it’s strange to impose a penalty for using it when abroad.

 Now, for the good news.
-There’s a list of benefits a mile long with this card, especially if you love to travel.
+There’s a list of benefits a mile long with The Platinum Card from American Express, especially if you love to travel.

 Firstly before you even reach the airport there’s a £10 a month Addison Lee credit when booking a car and paying with the card.
 Next, there’s a huge US$200 (~£150) credit on every private home rental stay that you book with onefinestay which provide luxury homes and services from around the world.

-There are only eight Centurion Lounges open in the USA: Dallas-Fort Worth (DFW), Houston (IAH), Las Vegas (LAS), Miami (MIA), New York LaGuardia (LGA), Philadelphia (PHL), San Francisco (SFO) and Seattle-Tacoma (SEA).
-Amex has also announced plans to open Centurion Lounges at New York Kennedy (JFK), Los Angeles (LAX), Charlotte (CLT) and Denver (DEN).
-There’s also a Centurion Lounge coming to London (LHR) Terminal 3 later this year.
+There are 12 Centurion Lounges open in the U.S.: Charlotte (CLT), Dallas-Fort Worth (DFW), Houston (IAH), Las Vegas (LAS), Lost Angeles (LAX), Miami (MIA), New York Kennedy (JFK), New York LaGuardia (LGA), Philadelphia (PHL), Phoenix (PHX), San Francisco (SFO) and Seattle-Tacoma (SEA).
+Amex has also announced plans to open Centurion Lounges at Denver (DEN).
+There’s also a fabulous Centurion Lounge now open in London (LHR) Terminal 3.

 The Amex Lounge Collection also features the following international airport lounges, which are classified as either Centurion or American Express Lounges: